 • Ida Nations was born on August 12, 1866, in Gonzales County, Texas.

 • On May 13, 1888, Tom and Ida married in Union Church in Alpine, Texas.

 • The Hendricks had one child, Joseph, in 1889, who died in 1892 of dysentery diphtheria.
 They did not have any other children.

 • The Hendricks bought acreage in Winkler County in 1917, which turned into the beginning of Hendrick Field due to a lucky strike of oil on the property in 1926.

-• Tom and Ida moved to Abilene in 1932 and lived on Orange Street.
-They became contributors to the West Texas Baptist Sanitarium (now Hendrick Health), Hardin Simmons University, First Baptist Church (Friendship Mission), and several individuals who wanted to attend college or needing basic needs met.
+• Tom and Ida moved to Abilene in 1932 and became generous contributors to the West Texas Baptist Sanitarium (now Hendrick Health), Hardin Simmons University, First Baptist Church (Friendship Mission), and several individuals who wanted to attend college or had basic needs.